So, you’re looking for a book to read?

 Read my full review here.

 Is this too wordy and you just want a list of books you can buy?
-Visit my “Fiction I have loved” Amazon storefront here.
+Find my ShopMy list of books I love here or visit my “Fiction I have loved” Amazon storefront here.

 Are you looking for my old Book Reviews page, where I used to give everything ratings out of 10?
-I am only adding new content to this new page, but but the old one still exists and you can find it here.
+That page is no longer updated, but it still exists and you can find it here.

 This page contains affiliate links.